ReactorNetwork/ic-alloy/README.md

 >
 > See [ICP Notes](#icp-notes) for more information.
 >
-> For demos on how to use the ICP adaption of Alloy, see [ic-alloy-toolkit](https://github.com/kristoferlund/ic-alloy-toolkit)
+> For demos and documentation on how to use the ICP adaption of Alloy, see <https://github.com/ic-alloy>

 # Alloy